jfuruness/lib_youtube_cd_burner/README.md

 NOTE: For this to run, wodim requires you to be a sudo user.
 All of these must be done with sudo.

 #### In a Script

+Easiest way to run will be to do it from the command line and use the flask application, shown below

 Initializing the Main module: